lohedges/trackr/README.md

 For all batch sizes there is a marked increase in performance when using 6 hardware threads on all tiles of the IPU.
-For the largest batch size, 400, the peaks throughput reachs around 430 million tracks per second, a four-fold increase on the single-threaded performance.
+For the largest batch size, 400, the peaks throughput reaches around 430 million tracks per second, a four-fold increase on the single-threaded performance.
 The throughput scaling shows some interesting features that will be investigated further.
 While the threaded performance initially increases approximately linearly, there